 Indeed, if $i<j$ and $j>i+1$, then there is a $k$--component, such that $i<k<j$.
 The vertical edge of $k$--component, would have to intersect the edge $\alpha_{top}$, because the first arrowhead along this component is below $h(\alpha_{top})$.
 This contradicts planarity of $A$ and proves the first case of \eqref{eq:j}, the second case of \eqref{eq:j} can be shown analogously.

 Now, thanks to the property ({\bf d4}), there is no arrowhead/tail along the $j$--component, below the tail of $\alpha_{top}$.
 Therefore, removing the vertical edge corresponding to that component together with $\alpha_{top}$, yields a tree $A'$ which is a subgraph of $A$.
 From the definition of $\prec_k$ in \eqref{eq:stack_k} we obtain \eqref{eq:A-A'-prec-e} or \eqref{eq:A-A'-prec-bar-e} proving the inductive step. \qedhere \end{proof} \no Clearly, the expansions: $A'\prec_k e$, and $A''\prec_j \bar{e}$, for some $A'$ and $A''$ may produce isomorphic diagrams.
-Lemma \ref{lem:A(n;r)-recursive} gives an inductive definition of sets $\mathcal{A}(n;r)$ as follows
+Lemma \ref{lem:A(n;r)-recursive} implies the following